romanzdk/tech-demo-python-packaging/README.md

     [tool.setuptools.package-dir]
     helloworldcli = 'src/helloworldcli'

-The first three lines specifing the `[build-system]`.
+The first three lines specifying the `[build-system]`.
 In this demo it is the widely used `setuptools`.
 The section `[tools.setuptools.package-dir]` do point to the location of the package files.
 And `helloworldterminal` in section `[project.scripts]` do name the executable of that package.